 Factors that may increase the risk of inflammation include:

 - a person’s immune system

 Smoking is another risk factor.

-A doctor will ask the person about any signs and symptoms.
-A physical examination may reveal a lump in the abdomen, caused when loops of inflamed bowels become stuck together.
+A doctor will ask a person about any signs and symptoms.
+A physical examination may reveal a lump in the abdomen resulting from when loops of inflamed bowels become stuck together.

 The following tests may help in the diagnosis:

 - stool and blood tests